MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/howto/client/cordova.md

 ### <a id="client-auth"/>Authenticate with a provider (Client Flow)

 Your app can also independently contact the identity provider and then provide the returned token to your App Service for authentication.
-This client flow enables you to provide a single sign-in experience for users or to retrieve additional user data from the identity provider.
+This client flow enables you to provide a single sign-in experience for users or to retrieve extra user data from the identity provider.

 #### Social Authentication basic example